Diastology & Volume Assessment

 It may be difficult to see the IVC well, particularly when there is volume deficiency.
 Like the JVP, the IVC tells us about right atrial pressure and can be dissociated from LAP.
 However, an IVC that is well seen, small and completely collapsing with inspiration is good evidence for a patient being at least “fluid tolerant”.
 This helps support low LAP.

 Cardiac IMBUS can uncover many lesions and surprises, such as valve problems and heart failure that will change our diagnostic thinking.
 However, with or without structural heart disease, the issue of LAP remains.
 Classically, low LAP in a normal LV should produce a hyper-dynamic heart, although differentiating this from normal is not always easy.
-The normal e' and e’/a’ ratio in this patient indicated acceptable diastolic function, but the lower E/A ratio suggested low LAP and the LAP index, which normalizes for age, similarly indicated low LAP.
+The normal e’ and e’/a’ ratio in this patient indicated acceptable diastolic function, but the lower E/A ratio suggested low LAP and the LAP index, which normalizes for age and possibly LA function, similarly indicated low LAP.

 SUMMARY: This patient’s 15% change in the CFTc was an important early clue to low LAP.
-His age-normal e' and e’/a’ ratio indicated acceptable diastolic function but his reduced E/A and LAP index indicated low LAP.
-Further questioning suggested that the patient had probably not been eating or drinking very well in the last few weeks and had been having chronic diarrhea, which needed to be investigated.
+His age-normal e’ and e’/a’ ratio indicated acceptable diastolic function but his reduced E/A and LAP index indicated low LAP.
+Further questioning suggested that the patient had probably not been eating or drinking very well in the last few weeks after a bout of diarrhea.
 Further diagnostic studies were not pursued and his family assisted in rehydration at home.

 Treatment: The patient was already on excellent treatment for hypertension, confirmed by a recent 24 hour ABPM.
 A modest dose of furosemide was started at breakfast and dinner, hoping to avoid disturbing the patient’s sleep with the need to urinate.
 A low morning dose of spironolactone was also begun.

-The diffuse interstitial pattern of heart failure should progressively decrease and disappear as treatment is successful.
+The diffuse interstitial pattern of heart failure should progressively decrease as treatment is successful.
 The patient’s symptoms may improve before the interstitial pattern fully resolves.

 Her JVP measured about 12 mmHg after four days of treatment, reduced from the initial 15, but still elevated.
-Her IVC looked about the same with POCUS.
+Her IVC looked about the same.

 JVP elevation is probably a better marker of elevated RAP than the IVC, but neither of these is a direct estimate of LAP.
 Elevated JVP or dilated IVC should improve somewhat with HFPEF treatment.

-Doppler evaluation showed unchanged e' = 6, an e’/a’ = 0.6, E/A of 1.5,, and an LAP index = 2.5.
-This shows a decrease in LAP, but not a return to normal.
+Doppler evaluation showed unchanged e’ = 6 and e’/a’ = 0.6, but E/A had fallen to 1.5,, and the LAP index to 2.5.
+This showed a decrease in LAP, but not a return to normal.
 All the evidence supported the conclusion that the patient was symptomatically and hemodynamically improved.
 The treatment was left unchanged and the patient was re-evaluated 5 days later.

 A 5% change in the CFTc is not definitive, but suggests beginning volume responsiveness, so caution is needed.